Rubaiyat-hossain/hello/README.md

-This is just a prastise for my experinece.
+This is just a practise for my experinece.